J. P. Stevens High School: Theatre company

 The John P. Stevens award-winning theatre company has been an ongoing program in the school for many years now.
 Since the foundation of the company, several Broadway and off-Broadway shows have been performed; some notable include: Grease, Into the Woods, Pippin, The Wiz, Leader of the Pack and Urinetown: The Musical.
 The theatre company's production of Urinetown garnered several honorable mentions and nominations by the NJ Paper Mill Playhouse Rising Star Awards.
 Other productions by the company from the past include Macbeth, The Musical Comedy Murders of 1940, A Funny Thing Happened on the Way to the Forum, You're A Good Man, Charlie Brown and Working among others.
 The theatre company put on a production of Jerome Lawrence and Robert E. Lee's Inherit the Wind in November 2007.
 The company put on perhaps their most successful and lauded show ever: the Stephen Sondheim musical Sweeney Todd: The Demon Barber of Fleet Street in April 2008.
 Since then, they have put on The Odyssey, Tommy, The Crucible, and Jekyll & Hyde.
 In the fall of 2010, the company performed the play, Metamorphoses.
 In 2011, the company performed the rock opera hit Rent and Our Town.
 In 2019, their musical was Chicago: The Musical and their Fall Play was A Midsummer Night's Dream.
 In the fall of 2019, their fall play was Vintage Hitchcock: A Live Radio Play.
 Their musical for the 2020 school year was The Addams Family, but the production was cut to two show nights due to the COVID-19 pandemic.
 Likewise, due to the pandemic, the company did not have a formal fall show, but opted to present a series of online one-acts under the title of "Virtuality."
 In spring 2021, the company's spring musical was The Theory of Relativity, a musical about the importance of relationships and connectivity, teaching lessons that everyone needed to hear amidst a global pandemic.
-The fall play for the 2021-22 school year was Almost, Maine by John Cariani, and the musical was Mamma Mia!.
+The fall play for the 2021–22 school year was Almost, Maine by John Cariani, and the musical was Mamma Mia!.
+In the 2022–2023 school year, the company's fall play was a rerun of Our Town, with the spring musical being a rerun of Grease.
+In the 2024–2025 school year, the fall play was a revival of Much Ado About Nothing, and the spring musical staged was Footloose.

-"More Ways Out" improv troupe

-The "More Ways Out" improv troupe meets every Thursday after school, to practice along with other students the art of "staying on ones toes".
-In the past years the "More Ways Out" improv troupe has won best in state numerous times.
-Most recently, the troupe went to New York City for an improv workshop encountering many professionals, as well as attending the NYC comedy festival.

-Other

-SerenAIDe is an annual, entirely student-run, benefit concert organized to raise money and awareness for victims of Amyotrophic lateral sclerosis (Lou Gehrig's Disease).
-This event takes place in the first week of May.
-The concert was inspired by the choral director's husband's struggle against this disease.
-Over the last three years the students have successfully raised over $24,000 towards the ALS foundation and the Jewish Community Center of Belle Mead, New Jersey.